torvalds/linux/Documentation/filesystems/fscrypt.rst

   ``master_key_descriptor`` field of struct fscrypt_policy_v1.
   To add this type of key, the calling process must have the CAP_SYS_ADMIN capability in the initial user namespace.

+  (Note that v1 encryption policies are deprecated.
+The ability to add a key for v1 encryption policies remains only for compatibility with existing encrypted directories.)

   Alternatively, if the key is being added for use by v2 encryption policies, then ``key_spec.type`` must contain